-Koh Yao Yai, Thailand Beach Vacation
+Koh Yao Yai, Thailand Beach Resort

 We had a total of two weeks in Thailand and while spending a week in Phuket near Rawai Beach we researched the many options on the Andaman Sea.
 We looked at Phi Phi Islands, Koh Yao Noi, Krabi and had also considered a trip to the Than Bok Khorani National Park.
 We picked Koh Yao Yai as it was quiet and within easy reach from Phuket.
 We were in search of a place to wind down after a busy six weeks on the go.

-Phuket to Koh Yao Yai
+How to get to Koh Yao Yai from Phutket?

 Thiwson Beach Resort